fhielpos/fhielpos.github.io/_posts/2021-11-21-wazuh-lab-part1.md

 ---
 layout: post
-title: "Setting up a Wazuh lab - Part 1 [Installation]"
+title: "Setting up a Wazuh lab - Part 1 [Installation and Users customization]"
 ---

 Ever wanted to mount your own Wazuh lab?
 I wanted to make my labs more "realistic" so, I decided to throw a Droplet on the internet and install Wazuh on it to see what would happen.
 This is my journey building this lab.